PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 \

-**Please view the Jupyter Notebook (.ipynb) files for a complete explanation of how this program works.**
+**Please view the Jupyter Notebook (.ipynb) file for a complete explanation of how this code works.**